The Ultimate Guide to Scrum Master Helpers

 Effective communication is vital in Agile environments.

-• Facilitate workshops or training sessions to improve communication skills within the team
+- Conduct workshops or training in developing communication skills in the team

 🧩It's not just about sending information but engaging for receiving feedback.
 Adjust your communication strategies based on the situation